hasura/graphql-engine/community/examples/todo-auth0-jwt/README.md

-# Todo app with Auth0 JWT for Hasura GraphQL Engine (on Heroku Postgres)
+# Integrating Todo app with Auth0 and JWT authorization with Hasura GraphQL Engine

+In this example, we use Hasura GraphQL engine's JWT authorization mode.
+We use Auth0 as our authentication and JWT token provider.

-## Create an application in Auth0 and setup rules
+## Create an application in Auth0

-1. Create an application
+1. Create an application in Auth0 dashboard

-2. In the settings of the application add `http://localhost:3000/callback` as "Allowed Callback URLs" and "Allowed Web Origins"
+2. In the settings of the application, add `http://localhost:3000/callback` as "Allowed Callback URLs" and "Allowed Web Origins"

 ## Add rules for custom JWT claims